 TotalEnergies is a major player in the energy sector, where public authorities regularly play a role and where the amounts invested may be very high.
 In addition, the Company is present in close to 130 countries, some of which have a high perceived level of corruption according to the index drawn up by Transparency International.
 Aware that it is highly exposed to the risk of corruption, TotalEnergies applies a principle of zero tolerance.

 Fighting tax evasion

-Challenges related to value creation for host countries
+Challenges related to value creation for host regions

 Based on the values and principles formally set out in its Code of Conduct and Safety Health Environment Quality Charter, TotalEnergies strives to be an agent of positive change for society, and to contribute to its development through its societal actions.